Scout Traveler and Terra: Retro Icons Reimagined for the Modern Era

 Rivian R1T and R1S

-- Why It’s a Threat: Rivian’s electric truck and SUV are redefining what EVs can do off-road.
+- Why It’s a Threat: Thinking beyond the Jeep Wrangler with electric truck and SUV

-- Specs: Quad motors, 11,000-pound towing capacity, and innovative features like a camp kitchen.
+- Specs: Four motors, a towing capacity of 11,000 pounds and novel features that include a camp kitchen

 -